Analytics built by: Location, Inc.

 Beloit's appreciation rate notably has been below the national average for the last ten years.
 The average annual home appreciation rate in Beloit during the period has been just 1.74%, which is lower than 70% of US communities.

 Over the last year, Beloit appreciation rates have trailed the rest of the nation.
 In the last twelve months, Beloit's appreciation rate has been -1.03%, which is lower than appreciation rates in most communities in America.
 In the latest quarter, NeighborhoodScout's data show that house appreciation rates in Beloit were at 0.81%, which equates to an annual appreciation rate of 3.26%.

 Notably, Beloit's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Wisconsin, our data show that Beloit's latest annual appreciation rate is higher than 60% of the other cities and towns in Wisconsin.
+Relative to Wisconsin, our data show that Beloit's latest annual appreciation rate is lower than 90% of the other cities and towns in Wisconsin.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Beloit differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Beloit - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Beloit real estate investment or home purchase decisions.